 Empirical and modeling approaches were used to assess the response of lichens as an indicator species for change.

-The SPRUCE environmental manipulation experiment funded by DOE was used to study productivity and community composition of arboreal lichens (those living on tree branches) in a warmer future environment.
+The Spruce and Peatland Responses Under Changing Environments (SPRUCE) environmental manipulation experiment funded by the U.S. Department of Energy (DOE) were used to study productivity and community composition of arboreal lichens (those living on tree branches) in a warmer future environment.

 Changing patterns of warming and drying are likely to decrease or reverse tree-based lichen growth at its southern range margins.
 Negative carbon balances among persisting individuals could commit these epiphytes to local extinction.
 These findings illuminate fundamental processes underlying local extinctions of epiphytes and suggest broader consequences for range shrinkage if dispersal and recruitment rates cannot keep pace.

 Changing climates are expected to affect the abundance and distribution of global vegetation, especially plants and lichens with an epiphytic lifestyle and direct exposure to atmospheric variation.
 The study of epiphytes could improve understanding of biological responses to climatic changes, but only if the conditions that elicit physiological performance changes are clearly defined.
 The team evaluated individual growth performance of the epiphytic lichen Evernia mesomorpha, an iconic boreal forest indicator species, in the first year of a decade-long experiment featuring whole-ecosystem warming and drying.
 Field experimental enclosures were located near the southern edge of the species' range.